Cras14Project/Coadaptation_with_RealAnt/project14-COADAPT/Coadaptation/README.md

 4. Within conda environment install PyTorch.

-* If you don't have or don't want to use GPU available, install the CPU version of the package.
+* If you don't have or don't want to use GPU, install the CPU version of the package.

 5. Install GYM v0.21.0; DO NOT install GYM using PIP INSTALL; The new interface is not compatible with.
 Instead, install GYM using the following command: `pip3 install gym==0.21.0`